GamerTilen/CreateMinecraftServer/README.md

 > [!IMPORTANT]
 > If you had server running in the forwarding procees you will need to restart it so changes can apply.

 1. Find out your public IP address (IPv4) [here](https://whatismyipaddress.com/).
-2. Now players will be able to join the server via that IP.
+3. Now players will be able to join the server via that IP.

 > [!NOTE]
 > Keep in mind that if the default server port 25565 was changed, users would need to connect using the **`IP:port`** syntax (the **`port`** part must be replaced with your port and the **`IP`** part must be replaced with your public IP but you need to keep **`:`** beetween them).

+## Congratulations!
+You have just created a Minecraft server!